NotGoodAtCoding/leetcode-samples/0257-binary-tree-paths/README.md

-## Naive Solution
+## Solution

-We just traverse the tree.
-This solution needs to be optimized.
+We just traverse the tree with a Depth-first full traversal.